-For training and testing to be effective, units must be able to safely use their sensors and weapon systems as they are intended to be used in a real-word situation and to their optimum capabilities.
-While standard operating procedures are designed for the safety of personnel and equipment and to ensure the success of training and testing activities, their implementation often yields additional benefits on environmental, socioeconomic, public health and safety, and cultural resources.
+For training and testing to be effective, units must be able to safely use their sensors and weapon systems as they are intended to be used in military missions and combat operations and to their optimum capabilities.
+Standard operating procedures applicable to training and testing have been developed through years of experience, and their primary purpose is to provide for safety (including public health and safety) and mission success.
+In many cases, there are benefits to environmental and cultural resources (some of which have high socioeconomic value in the Study Area) resulting from standard operating procedures.
+Navy standard operating procedures are published or broadcast via numerous naval instructions and manuals, including but not limited to:

-Navy standard operating procedures have been developed and refined over years of experience and are broadcast via numerous naval instructions and manuals, including, but not limited to:
+- Ship, submarine, and aircraft safety manuals - Ship, submarine, and aircraft standard operating manuals - Fleet Area Control and Surveillance Facility range operating instructions - Fleet exercise publications and instructions - Naval Sea Systems Command test range safety and standard operating instructions - Navy instrumented range operating procedures - Naval shipyard sea trial agendas - Research, development, test, and evaluation plans - Naval gunfire safety instructions - Navy planned maintenance system instructions and requirements - Federal Aviation Administration regulations - International Regulations for Preventing Collisions at Sea

-- ship, submarine, and aircraft safety manuals - ship, submarine, and aircraft standard operating manuals - Fleet Area Control and Surveillance Facility range operating instructions - fleet exercise publications and instructions - Naval Sea Systems Command test range safety and standard operating instructions - Navy instrumented range operating procedures - naval shipyard sea trial agendas - research, development, test, and evaluation plans - naval gunfire safety instructions - Navy planned maintenance system instructions and requirements - Federal Aviation Administration regulations - International Regulations for Preventing Collisions at Sea
+Because they are essential to safety and mission success, standard operating procedures are part of the Proposed Action and are considered in the Chapter 3 (Affected Environment and Environmental Consequences) environmental analysis for applicable resources.
+Standard operating procedures that provide a benefit to public health and safety, environmental resources, or cultural resources are discussed in the sections below and included in Appendix A (Navy Activity Descriptions).

-Because standard operating procedures are essential to safety and mission success, the Navy considers them to be part of the proposed activities under each alternative and has included them in the Chapter 3 (Affected Environment and Environmental Consequences) environmental analysis for each resource.
-Standard operating procedures that are recognized as providing a potential secondary benefit on environmental, socioeconomic, public health and safety, or cultural resources during training and testing activities are discussed in the sections below.
-Standard operating procedures (which are implemented regardless of their secondary benefits) are different from mitigation measures (which are designed entirely for the purpose of avoiding potential impacts of the Proposed Action).
-Information on mitigation measures is provided in Chapter 5 (Mitigation), and activities associated with these mitigation measures are provided in Section 2.3.4 (Mitigation Measures).
+Standard operating procedures (which are implemented for the purpose of safety and mission success) are different from mitigation measures (which are implemented for the purpose of avoiding or reducing potential impacts on environmental and cultural resources).
+A brief introduction to the activities, stressor categories, and geographic areas for which the Navy will implement mitigation is provided in Section 2.3.4 (Mitigation Measures).
+A full discussion of mitigation measures is presented in Chapter 5 (Mitigation).